conda/conda-build/docs/source/resources/define-metadata.rst

          script: run_test.py

-Test requirements for subpackages are not supported.
-Instead, subpackage tests install their runtime requirements---but not the run requirements for the top-level package---and the test-time requirements of the top-level package.
+Test requirements for subpackages can be specified using the optional `test/requires` section of subpackage tests.
+Subpackage tests install their runtime requirements during the test as well.

 EXAMPLE: In this example, the test for ``subpackage-name`` installs ``some-test-dep`` and ``subpackage-run-req``, but not